Research Policy added to FT journal list

 We’ve Hit Peak Innovation (Hype)

 In Australia, we’ve also had a frenzy of interest in innovation as a result of the new Innovation Policy that was released by the national government at the start of December.
 It’s clear that today, Sunday January 3rd, 2016 is the day that we’ve hit Peak Innovation.

 JANUARY 18, 2017

 Have firm policies in place—and make certain they’re followed.
 A sensible and effective security policy is only as good as the people charged with following it.
-Research by best practice insight and technology company CEB found that 90 percent of employees often don’t practice cybersecurity policies that are meant to prevent data breaches and other security threats.
-SHARE.
+It’s quite possibly the most modern rap sheet around.
+And it’s growing larger every day.